HPSCTerrSys/eCLM_static_file_workflow/README.md

 ## Creation of surface file

-The surface creation tool is found under `./mksurfdata_map/`.
-You have to compile it with make in src-directory.
+The surface creation tool is found under `./mksurfdata/`.
+You have to compile it with gmake in src-directory.
 The essential modules you need to load are intel and netCDF-Fortran.
 You still need to export (e.g. for jsc machines)

 ```
 export LIB_NETCDF=${EBROOTNETCDFMINFORTRAN}/lib